PatternsTechGit/PT_AutoWrapper/README.md

 }
 ```

-## Step 2 : Implement Line Graph Data Response
+## Step 2: Implement Line Graph Data Response

-Go to `line-graph-data.ts` file and here We will create a new interface `LineGraphDataResponse` which will be extending  `ApiResponse` interface.
-We will use LineGraphDataResponse class for receiving uniform response specifically for `LineGraphData`.
+Go to the `line-graph-data.ts` file and here We will create a new interface `LineGraphDataResponse` which will be extending the `ApiResponse` interface.
+We will **use LineGraphDataResponse class for receiving uniform responses** specifically for `LineGraphData`.
+Add the necessary imports for the given interface

 ```ts
 export interface LineGraphDataResponse extends ApiResponse {